 MCASA's Sexual Assault Victim Advocate Fundamentals Training (Online) is an online training that is offered three times a year for advocates who work directly with sexual assault survivors in Maryland.
 The training covers both introductory and advanced topics to provide a foundation for best practices for advocates in the field of sexual assault services.
 This training series features a combination of live webinars and self-paced learning modules.

 Winter 2021: Click here to register

 Due to Covid-19, this training series, formally called the Regional Campus Training Series, has moved online.
 MCASA will offer one virtual training each month during the academic year.
-This series is free and open to campus investigators, police, administrators and staff, counselors, and advocates in each region.
-The series focuses primarily on sexual violence prevention and response on campuses.
-Each training has a special focus to prepare attendees to handle needs specific to their area.
-Training topics include: understanding sexual assault and trauma, federal and state laws governing school response to sexual assault, non-school legal options for student survivors, sexual assault prevention, the neurobiology of trauma, and working with underserved populations, and other special topics.
+This series is free and open to campus investigators, police, administrators and staff, counselors, and advocates that work with student sexual assault survivors.
+The series focuses primarily on sexual violence prevention and response on college and university campuses.
+Training topics include: federal and state laws governing school response to sexual assault, sexual assault prevention, the neurobiology of trauma, and working with underserved student populations.